DoganM95/Red-Magic/README.md

 - A patched image will be located in /Download, transfer that to the host pc
 - `fastboot flash init_boot ./magisk_patched_something.img` will flash it to the currently active slot
 - `fastboot reboot`

+# Red Magic 9 Pro

+## Unlocking the bootloader

+Unlocking the bootloader on this device is (currently?) not possible, as the commands `fastboot flashing unlock` and `fastboot oem unlock` are reported to be unknown by the device in fastboot mode.
+They probably removed these from the bootloader, but it should be possible to patch the bootloader to know these commands.
+[There is a reddit post on this](https://www.reddit.com/r/RedMagic/comments/1907rug/).
+The bootloader was disassembled, probably using ghidra to search for strings and no unlock command was found.